avabellaw/shark-quiz/readme.md

 ### Manual Testing

 * I clicked through all the topbar icons in different orders.
-* I went through every question and answered them repeatedly
+* I went through every question and answered them repeatedly.
+* I counted how many progress-indicator_circles there were to see if it matches numberOfQuestions.
+    * This revealed that one too many circles existed.
+This was because I didn't factor in that one was already created in index.html.

 ### Further Testing